 Apology: It would have been nice if Zeus had apologised to his wife, or to the many women he impregnated, with or without their consent.
 But Zeus has no such intention.
 The apology you are about to receive is from me, a mere amateur mortal for choosing to acquaint myself with Greek Mythology in a space where there are bound to be many scholars on the subject.

-modhukori on Z is for Zeus kristin on V is for the Vulnerable S… kristin on Z is for Zeus josna on Z is for Zeus Arti Jain on Y is for Yearning
+ashok on T is for Taranisen from the… modhukori on Z is for Zeus kristin on V is for the Vulnerable S… kristin on Z is for Zeus josna on Z is for Zeus

 A to Z Challenge 2015